STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

        that have to be available before neighboring cores are allowed to steal work.
 The default is to allow stealing always.
    * * ``hpx.thread_queue.min_tasks_to_steal_staged``
-     * The value of this property defines the number of staged |hpx| tasks have which to be available before neighboring cores are allowed to steal work.
+     * The value of this property defines the number of staged |hpx| tasks that need to be available before neighboring cores are allowed to steal work.
-       The default is to allow stealing only if there are more tan 10 tasks available.
+       The default is to allow stealing only if there are more than 10 tasks available.
    * * ``hpx.thread_queue.min_add_new_count``
      * The value of this property defines the minimal number of tasks to be